teneko/teneko.github.io/_posts/2021-03-22-partial-namespace-collision-in-blazor.md

 1. [The use of namespaces that partially share names with those in Blazor project will fail build of project #28012](https://github.com/dotnet/aspnetcore/issues/28012)
 2. [Update Razor compiler to use global:: more liberally #18757](https://github.com/dotnet/aspnetcore/issues/18757)

-In case you are the luckily author of a typical .razor component that resides in the namespace `<name>.AspNetCore[.<name>]` then there are two workarounds.
+In case you are the luckily author of a typical .razor component that resides in the namespace `<name>.AspNetCore[.<name>]` then there are three workarounds.

 ## First workaround (worst)

 Use another namespace overall.

-### Disadvantages
+**Consequence**

-1. You cannot use your desired namespace.
+You cannot use your desired namespace.

 ## Seocond workaround

 Make use of `@namespace` in `<name>.razor` and if `<name>.razor.cs` exists, update the namespace in `<name>.razor.cs` accordingly.

-### Disadvantages
+**Consequence**

-1. The namespace of components and other classes differ.
+The namespace of components and other classes differ.

 ## Third workaround (best)